-- The nature of the malfunction and possible mechanical difficulties which may be encountered. - b.
-Operational effect of an inoperative system or systems. - c.
-Relative flight times to airports available for landing. - d.
-Flight time and distance to the airport selected for landing relative to the ETOPS approval limit. - e.
-Altitude, aircraft weight and remaining useable fuel at the time of system failure or malfunction. - f.
-Weather conditions en-route and at any available ERA. - g.
-Air Traffic Control limitations. - h.
-En-route and selected ERA terrain - i.
-Crew familiarity with the airport.
+- The nature of the malfunction and possible mechanical difficulties which may a. be encountered. - b.
+Operational effect of an inoperative system or systems. - C. Relative flight times to airports available for landing. - d.
+Flight time and distance to the airport selected for landing relative to the ETOPS approval limit. - Altitude, aircraft weight and remaining useable fuel at the time of system e. failure or malfunction. - f.
+Weather conditions en-route and at any available ERA. - Air Traffic Control limitations. g. - En-route and selected ERA terrain h. - Crew familiarity with the airport. i i